s7manth/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [a/STUDENT_NUMBER] [e/EMAIL] [m/MOD] [g/GROUP] [t/TAG]…​`

 * Edits the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed student list.
-The index **must be a positive integer** 1, 2, 3, …​
+The index **must be a positive integer** 1, 2, 3, …​ and should be any one of the indexes displayed!
+Negative examples include:
+    * `delete 0` produces an error, as 0 is not a positive integer
+    * `delete 300` for a student list with less than 300 students, will produce an error as there is no 300<sup>th</sup> student
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.